 This innovative material has been highly successful in Chinese markets, and is beginning to gain explosive traction in Australia and New Zealand.
 With the strength and durability to function in a variety of commercial settings, water permeable pavers are highly favoured in the following markets:

 Each of these significant markets have in common the need for a paving material that combines first class water drainage with strength, durability, and aesthetic malleability.
-For more information about technical aspects and application considerations of water permeable pavers, check out our FAQ.

 We’ve already touched on many of the beneficial properties of water permeable pavers, but it’s helpful to point explicitly to the reasons our ceramic based Hydropavers® stand out from the crowd.
 The predominant feature of ceramic based Hydropavers® that simply cannot be ignored is the staggering water dispersal capabilities.